chianw/chianw/post14azurert.md

 This post describes a simple example of how you can use a custom route table to force traffic going out of the vnet to Internet to first traverse a network virtual appliance.
 By default every subnet within a virtual network has a default route to the Internet and workloads on the subnet can access the Internet directly.
 This is not a desired behaviour in many cases since most organisations want to control Internet access for their workloads in the cloud.
 This example shows how this can be done using a custom route table.
 The network virtual appliance deployed here is VYOS router that performs basic NAT for the egress traffic to Internet.
 In actual deployments organizations will want to use a true Firewall.

+For simplicity, all NSGs are set to be permissive for testing purposes only.

 **Overview of lab setup**